BasilTschopp/carbs.ch-previous-version/README.md

 Laravel PHP Framework and the jQuery Library.

 #### Database
-The food data is stored as CSV files in the database/data folder and is automatically loaded into the database after the structure is created using the Laravel command ‘php artisan migrate’.
+The food data is stored as CSV files in the database/data folder and is automatically loaded into the database after the structure is created using the Laravel command php artisan migrate.
+It is also stored as an SQL file in the backup folder.

 #### License
 Laravel and jQuery are released under the MIT license, as is carbs.ch — so feel free!
 If the database is used, please note that a source attribution to the Swiss Federal Food Safety and Veterinary Office (BLV) is required.